For your convenience, many of the products I link too are affiliate links which means I may earn money if you purchase a product I recommend.

 Three days after I skipped out on my perfect swimming suit I was able to upgrade my scuba gear because I had a little extra money sitting around in my clothing budget.
 For me, this was a total win.

 My goal is to make many happy memories with my husband and friends on our upcoming trip and having nice gear will make all the difference in my confidence levels.

-I’ve come to realize that it isn’t so much the amount of money I spend, but the thought process behind my spending that keeps me from over-spending and allowing money creep.
+It isn’t so much the money you are spending, but the thought process behind your spending that keeps you from over-spending and allowing lifestyle spending creep.

-When I take the time to research my purchase, avoid rash decisions and don’t get caught up in the hype that comes from having the latest and greatest product I make better decisions.
+When you take the time to research your purchases, avoid rash decisions and don’t get caught up in the hype that comes from having the latest and greatest product you will always make better spending decisions.

-I’ve learned that when I control my spending everything else in my life just goes better.
+I’ve learned (the hard way) that when I control my spending everything else in my life just goes better.

 When your spending is under control, you’re not stressed about money and you can afford more of the things you like.

 If you can learn to be frugal you’ll be amazed at how much further your money will go.
 The best part is that gradually you don’t even realize that your spending habits have shifted.